obonac/ayevdi/README-new.md

 One more thing could be useful - getting some persistent storage in emphemeral sessions.
 While most storage cloud vendors will tell you how to configure their services on a system, we are creating OSTs to

 #### Activating persistent disk services
-Note: AyeAI does not guarantee success of these integrations.
+Note: AyeAI does not guarantee success of these integrations and does not control other vendors services.
 Check original instructions from the provider.
-Any access must be in absolute compliance of the laws and of the license agreements with the provider and AyeAI.
+Any access must be in absolute compliance of the laws and of the license agreements with the provider.
+The usage of services from other vendors does not impact terms of license from AyeAI and AyeAI does not represent the third party vendors in any manner.

 Example: Yandex Disk
 ```